 This is the invite to a recent show he curated at Penland School of Crafts in Penland, North Carolina.
 I can’t keep track of where he is anymore – he teaches all over the country; handmade papermaking and book making.
 Which is an interesting occupation this day and age.

 Artist, Educator, Mentor and (especially) Rascal all define my father.
-He’s hard to keep up with, a brilliant thinker, a brilliant maker, and seems to be very popular with other paper and book types.
-He’s also, obviously, a huge inspiration to me.
-We’re even collaborating on a pitch at the moment.
+He’s hard to keep up with, a brilliant thinker, a brilliant maker, and seems to be very popular with other paper and book types.… Read the rest

 Maybe it’s just me, but in watching Apple’s predictably beautiful new video guided tours of the iPad I got completely distracted by knees.